LuciusCF/Fantasy/content/en/authors/douwan/_index.md

 ---
 # Display name
-title: 窦婉
+title: Dou Wan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 南逗
+role: South Funny

 # Organizations/Affiliations
 organizations:
-- name: 家庭主妇
+- name: A housewife
   url: ""

 # Short bio (displayed in user profile at end of posts)